FerretDB/FerretDB/website/blog/2024-08-14-otel-context-propagation-in-ferretdb.md

 We hope that the community will come up with a standard way to pass context to databases, and we are looking forward to contributing to this effort.

-We’d love to hear your thoughts on this approach.
+We'd love to hear your thoughts on this approach.
 Have you implemented similar context propagation strategies in your projects?
 Please feel free to reach out to us to share your experiences or ask questions!